Mikkey Dee

-Micael Kiriakos Delaoglou (born 31 October 1963), known professionally as Mikkey Dee, is a Greek-Swedish musician, best known as the last drummer for British heavy metal band Motörhead from 1992 until its dissolution in 2015.
-Dee also played temporarily in the German metal band Helloween in 2003.
-In September 2016, he became German rock band Scorpions new drummer as a permanent member.
-Dee is famous for lengthy drum solos, often lasting between five and fifteen minutes.
-Some notable examples include those that appear in Sacrifice, In the Name of Tragedy, and The One to Sing the Blues.
-In addition he also played with King Diamond from 1985–1989.
+Micael Kiriakos Delaoglou (born 31 October 1963), known professionally as Mikkey Dee, is a Swedish musician, who has played drums for German heavy metal band Scorpions since 2016.
+He was the drummer for English heavy metal band Motörhead from 1992 until 2015, and has played with other artists including King Diamond, Helloween and Don Dokken.

 Early life and influences

 Dee was born in Gothenburg, Sweden to a Greek father and a Swedish mother.
 He began his musical career with local bands Nadir and Geisha.
-His favourite drummer is Ian Paice.
-Other influences include Brian Downey, Neil Peart and Steve Smith.
-Dee also gives credit as an influence to Buddy Rich.
+His main influences include Neil Peart, Brian Downey, Buddy Rich, Steve Smith and especially Ian Paice.

 Career

 King Diamond (1985–1989)

 Having moved to Copenhagen, Denmark to play with Geisha, Dee joined King Diamond in 1985.
 He played on the King Diamond recordings Fatal Portrait (1986), Abigail (1987) and Them (1988).
 King Diamond himself was becoming quite popular and the musicians backing him were taking a secondary role in the writing and decision making.
-After the completion of the supporting tour for Them, Dee decided to leave the band as he felt that he was becoming more of a backup musician rather than an equal contributing songwriter.
+After the completion of the supporting tour for Them, he decided to leave the band as he felt that he was becoming more of a backup musician rather than an equal contributing songwriter.
 However, he was rehired to play session drums for the recording of the band's follow-up album, Conspiracy (1989).
 After completion of the album, he was replaced by Snowy Shaw.

 Don Dokken (1990)

 Dee joined Don Dokken for his solo album Up from the Ashes (1990).
 The music videos for the songs "Stay" and "Mirror Mirror" received airplay on MTV's Headbangers Ball.
 The band headlined their own tour as well as opening for Judas Priest.
-During this time, Dee also filled in temporarily for the band World War Three (WWIII).
+During this time, he filled in temporarily for the band World War Three (WWIII).